 Students study this Gospel in its original social, cultural, religious, political and historical settings, as well as investigating the impact the Christian Gospels have had throughout history and are having on the world today.
 Different methods of interpretation are taken into account throughout this study.
-Students also investigate the Gospel according to Luke as a work of literature and consider how others have understood and interpreted this text.
+Students also investigate Luke's Gospel as a work of literature and consider how others have understood and interpreted this text.